NATIONAL OLYMPIC COMMITTEE

 This page has five sections that list the NOC's in each continental association.
 This is useful if you are studying regional sports and regional celebrations such as the Asian Games or Pan-American Games.

 This page is huge -- all NOC's are listed here with complete details that include addresses, contact information, history, links and more.
-Eventually this page will be revised to make each individual NOC a seperate link that will include maps and links with further information.
-This will be part of the IISOH on-line website when the Library is constructed and begins operation.
+Eventually this page will be revised to make each individual NOC a separate link that will include maps and links with further information.
+This part of the IISOH on-line website will be continuously updated and enlarged by the staff.

 If you use the information on a web site for your research --